Shop Subscribe

 Media Centers – Not Just for Books

 That’s a disservice to the media specialist, who is a lot more than just a guide to the nearest available computer.
-It turns out that even though research can be done with a device in a pocket, that connects to all the known information on the planet, students still want a place to make sense of it all—and someone to help when needed.
+Even though research can now be done with a pocket size device that connects nearly all the known information on the planet, students still want a place to make sense of it all—and someone to help when needed.

-Unfortunately, since it is one of the largest spaces in the school and full of technology, a media center is just as likely to be used for testing as anything else.
-The right design and equipment can turn it back into the place where knowledge meets minds.
+Since it is often one of the largest spaces in the school and full of technology, it’s inevitable that the media center will be used for testing as well.
+But with the right design and equipment, it can be a place where knowledge meets minds.

-Not only that, but it can be the place where one of the most crucial skills of the 21st century can be taught and practiced: how to find and assess the validity of all of this information that students have access to.
+It can also be the place where one of the most crucial skills of 21st century learning can be taught and practiced—how to find and assess the validity of all this information and determine credible resource material.

 • Furniture and equipment that reflects the versatility of the media center space.
-It’s part classroom, part common area, and, yes, part testing center.
-Less tables—more comfortable, movable furniture can serve all of those purposes.
+It’s part classroom, part commons area, and, yes, part testing center.
+Less tables opens the space up for more comfortable, movable furniture that can serve all of those purposes.

-• Certain areas of the center can appear more like a coffee shop than a school.
+• Allow certain areas of the center to appear more like a coffee shop than a school.
 This provides a more welcoming environment for students who are used to working and interacting in such settings.

-• Sometimes media centers need to be quiet, but perhaps at the same time a presentation needs to be provided.
+• Sometimes media centers need to be quiet, but perhaps a presentation needs to be delivered in the area.
 Flexibility in furniture and equipment can provide multiple “rooms” in an open space.

-• That being said, sometimes students want to work alone.
+• And finally, sometimes students want to work alone.
 Comfortable seating, such as beanbags, can help students find a peaceful place to read and study.

 It’s time for the media center to once again be a place that every student loves to visit.
 Its purposes are just as crucial now as when the walls were lined with encyclopedias.
 It’s only in the media center where students interact with knowledge in a way much different from other areas of the school.